-As a result of reforms initiated in the 2010s, the goal of Finnish prisons is to function as a ’learning environment for a life without crime.’
-But how does the prison educate?
+As a result of penal reforms initiated in the 2010s, Finnish prisons are increasingly framed as “learning environments for a life without crime.”
+But what kind of learning does imprisonment actually involve?

 Related publications: